JaimeLaVie/JaimeLaVie.github.io/_posts/2019-11-28-What can we find from the Chinese-National-Day Twitter data.md

 <br>

 ##### 4. Future analysis
 Analysis from the political aspect may focus on the causes of the phenomenon shown above.
-A country's relationship with China, its location (e.g. whether located along the Belt and Road), as well as the major laguage used within the country shall all be examined.
+A country's relationship with China, its location (e.g. whether located along the Belt and Road), as well as the major laguage used within the country shall all be considered.